vectordotdev/vector/website/content/en/docs/setup/deployment/topologies.md

 weight: 2
 ---

-In the previous section we covered the various [deployment strategies][docs.strategies] used to collect and forward data.
+In the previous section we covered the various [deployment strategies][roles] used to collect and forward data.
 You combine these strategies to form topologies.
 This section showcases common topologies and the pros and cons of each.
 Use these as _guidelines_ to build your own.

 ## Distributed